-The additional equipment proposed by the Applicant's modification request (hereinafter referred to as "Draft CZA-441M-1") also includes the construction of an extension to the existing building onsite and the addition of a small pre-engineered metal building for the boilers.
+The additional equipment proposed by the Applicant's modification request (also referred to herein as "Draft CZA-441M-1") also includes the construction of an extension to the existing building onsite and the addition of a small pre-engineered metal building for the boilers.
 Operations would involve the dispersion of pigment into polymer, the use of bead mills to reduce the particle size of the pigment, stabilization of the particles with the addition of a crosslinking material, centrifugation of the stabilized material to remove impurities, and sterilization of the final product using heated water.
 The aqueous dispersion range can produce approximately twenty (20) products for customers with varying mixtures of black, yellow, magenta and cyan.

-It should be noted that the Applicant's request for confidentiality for the purpose of financial security, pursuant to 29 Del.C. §10002(o)(2), reviewed and approved as part of CZA-441P, also applies to the above-described current Application, as the proposed modification concerns the same type of manufacturing activity.
-It should also be noted that the Applicant's modification request contains certain process equipment that is protected by this confidentiality agreement, however, that equipment does not result in the generation of emissions.
+It should be noted that the Applicant's prior Request for Confidentiality for the purpose of financial security, pursuant to 29 Del.C. §10002(o)(2), reviewed and approved in 2021 as part of CZA-441P, also applies to FujiFilm's current Application, as the modification proposal concerns the same type of manufacturing activity.
+It should also be noted that Draft CZA-441M-1 contains certain process equipment that is protected by this confidentiality agreement, however, that equipment does not result in the generation of emissions.

 The Department requires a CZA Applicant to set forth in its application the proposed project's possible environmental impacts, including, but not limited to, any increased air emissions of pollutants, water quality/water quantity/water use, and the disposal of solid and hazardous wastes.
 Furthermore, any application for a CZA permit for an activity or facility that will result in any negative environmental impact shall contain an offset proposal.
-Pursuant to Section 9.0 of the CZA Regulations, offset proposals must more than offset the proposed environmental impacts of any proposed project.
+Pursuant to Section 9.0, Offsets, of the CZA Regulations, offset proposals must more than offset the proposed environmental impacts of any proposed project.